kurtosis-tech/kurtosis/docs/docs/guides/how-to-full-mev-with-eth2-package.md

 And there you have it!
 You've now spun up a private Ethereum testnet over Docker with the Flashbot's implementation of PBS!

 ## Roadmap
-The inclusion of a Proposer Builder Seperation (PBS) implemention was in support of the Ethereum Foundation's efforts to validate functionality and behavior in end-to-end testing (between in-protocol and out-of-protocol infrastructure), as well as the functionality of the beacon chain for in-protocol code paths (e.g. can clients: call for payloads reject invalid payloads, and trigger the circuit breaker when necessary).
+The inclusion of a Proposer Builder Separation (PBS) implemention was in support of the Ethereum Foundation's efforts to validate functionality and behavior in end-to-end testing (between in-protocol and out-of-protocol infrastructure), as well as the functionality of the beacon chain for in-protocol code paths (e.g. can clients: call for payloads reject invalid payloads, and trigger the circuit breaker when necessary).

 The next immediate thing we hope to do is to *decompose* the environment definition into smaller pieces, enabling developers to build-their-own MEV-enabled systems by simply importing only the parts of the MEV infrastructure that they need.
 We've begun working on this already with [eth-kurtosis](https://github.com/kurtosis-tech/eth-kurtosis), which contains an index of composable building blocks to define your own testnet.